YuriShevchuk/YuriShevchuk/README.md

 - 👋 Hi, I’m @YuriShevchuk
 - 👀 I’m looking for a job as a Junior Frontend Developer
-- 🌱 I’m currently learning Vue.js
+- 🌱 I’m currently learning React and Typescript
 - 📫 How to reach me: yurii.shev4uk@gmail.com, +380988060937